NxSys/library.clients-brex/docs/man/source/user/api.rst

 	https://developer.brex.com/docs/authentication/
 #.
 You will need to select the minimum required scope for your application
 	https://developer.brex.com/docs/roles_permissions_scopes/
 #.
-Brex has an helpful for you to complete along your journey.
+Brex has a very helpful checklist for you to complete along your journey to assist in keeping track of what’s needed.
 	https://developer.brex.com/docs/checklist/

 Additionally, there are some limits your application will need to abide by: